Nasaka-16/Airline-Data/README.md

 ## Overview

 This project investigates whether the entry and route expansion of Spirit Airlines (NK) causes legacy incumbent carriers to lower their fares on overlapping routes.
-Using distributed data processing via PySpark, we analyze millions of ticket-level observations from the U.S. Department of Transportation's DB1B Market dataset spanning 2008–2016.
+Using distributed data processing via PySpark, millions of ticket-level observations are analyzed from the U.S. Department of Transportation's DB1B Market dataset spanning 2008–2016.

-**Central Research Question:**
+**Research Question:**
 > Does the entry and route expansion of Spirit Airlines cause legacy incumbent carriers to lower their fares on overlapping routes?

 ---